smartrent/grizzly/docs/cookbook.md

 provides a CLI for running the binary.

 After getting `zipgateway-env` setup and working you can use grizzly locally.
-You will need to pass the `:run_zipgateay` option when you start Grizzly setting it to `false`:
+You will need to pass the `:run_zipgateway` option when you start Grizzly setting it to `false`:

 ```elixir
 iex> Grizzly.Supervisor.start_link(run_zipgateway: false)